-Leahy said Ana was found on the couch with her legs tucked under her thighs and coiled around Rayburn furthering Leahy’s belief the two were romantically involved.
+Leahy said Ana was found on the couch with her legs tucked under her thighs.
+Her legs were also coiled around Rayburn’s legs furthering Leahy’s belief the two were romantically involved.
 A bag of cocaine was also found in her right hand.

 Ali’s Second Outburst and Rabid Tirade

 When attorney Green cross-examined Sergeant Leahy about Ali’s demeanor, she said, “He had just experienced a very traumatic event is that fair to say?”
 Leahy responded, “He created one, yes.”
 This set Ali off and he yelled out, “How did I create one?
 Elaborate on that.”
 Getting more worked up, he said, “Don’t inject your own shit to this story!”

 Then completely losing all control, lunging forward in fierce anger, he shouted out rabidly, “You think I wanted this for my 5 year old daughter?
 I wanted this?
 Where the f–k were you?”
 By this time, both bailiffs had their hands on Ali as he descended into tears shouting, “I’m f—ing hurt.
 My life was destroyed!”
 I was only about 10 feet away from Ali, and this explosive outburt was so loud and aggressive, my heart started beating fast and I felt my breath catch.
 As an attorney and true crime writer, I have been in hundreds of courtrooms, but I have never experienced a moment like this.
 It was a frightening scene.
 If Ali could explode like this in a courtroom, a court of law, what must Ana have faced?